 - Cut the cold butter into cubes.
 Toss them into the flour mixture, stir to coat them in flour then squash each one until flat.
 Don't keep your hands on the butter for to long, stay quick and light.
 You don't need to rub the butter in with this recipe.

-- Pour in half of the liquid from the jug in the fridge, and use your hand to stir it all together.
+- Pour in half of the crème fraiche liquid from the jug in the fridge, and use your hand to stir it all together.
 Pour in the remaining liquid and stir again, bringing all the crumbly bits in.
 Mine needed a splash more cold water from the tap.

 - Tip it all onto your floured surface and quickly bring it all together.
-Flatten or roll it away from you with a rolling pin, scrape/fold it back up then turn 90 degrees.
+Flatten or roll it away from you with a rolling pin, scrape/fold it back up towards you then turn 90 degrees.
 Repeat twice more so the dough becomes uniformly smoother.

 - Cut it in half and wrap each piece in cling film.
 Store in the fridge for at least an hour and a half.